 The website header, made up of the DSAE logo, search bar and navigation menu, is located at the top of all pages and provides easy access to primary navigation functions.
 From the header you can, for example, search for dictionary entries, consult the Help pages or read more about South African English and the history of the project.

-The header contracts on scrolling and remains fixed at the top of your browser window, providing persistent access to the search bar and navigation menu.
+In desktop view, the header contracts on scrolling and remains fixed at the top of your browser window, providing persistent access to the search bar and navigation menu.

-If there are no matching search results, a full-text search is automatically generated as well as alternative “Did you mean” suggestions.
+If there are no matching search results, a full-text search is automatically generated as well as alternative “Did you mean?” suggestions.
 This means that you don't need to use the exact word to find the result you are looking for!

-Clicking on All Entries in the navigation menu displays the full list of headwords contained in the dictionary.
-The first fifty words are displayed by default: use the display control Show more to view the full list.
+Click or tap on All Entries in the navigation menu to display the full list of headwords contained in the dictionary.
 Alternatively, select a letter of your choice and the corresponding subset of dictionary entries will be displayed.
-Again, the first fifty words are displayed by default: use the display control Show more to view the full list.
-Results can be filtered and sorted according to various criteria.
-For help on filtering and sorting results, see Advanced Functions.

 Use the email feedback form to send us your comments.